 Play-Along Prisoner: Whenever The Punisher is jailed, it's usually because he allowed himself to be (usually he walks up to a police station and says "I surrender"), so he can kill one or more guys who are unreachable otherwise.
 Given that he's the friggin' Punisher, no one gives him trouble (those that do don't last very long).

-Psycho for Hire: Barracuda, The Russian, Jigsaw - most of Frank's serious opponents are this.
+Psycho for Hire: Mondo Pain, The Russian, Jigsaw - most of Frank's serious opponents are this.

-Rasputinian Death: Many Dragons or more physically tough Big Bads require a rather spectacular sendoff.
-See Pitsy, The Russian, and Barracuda.
+Many Dragons or more physically tough Big Bads require a rather spectacular sendoff.
+This includes Roc and The Russian.

-Frank gets one in "Dark Reign", when Daken quite literally tears him apart piece by piece.
-Then Morbius the Living Vampire brings him back as a patchwork monster (Frankencastle?).
+Frank himself gets one in "Dark Reign", when Daken quite literally tears him apart piece by piece.
+Then Morbius the Living Vampire brings him back as a patchwork monster (Franken-Castle).

 Scope Snipe: The first Punisher story in The Nam depicts Frank Castle as a sniper in Vietnam.
 The entire two-part story is plagiarized verbatim from Carlos Hathcock's Real Life experience, including the Scope Snipe finale.

-Serial Killer: Arguably so, with vigilante tendencies.
-He tries to present himself as the Mission-Based type, but in later stories, he's shown to be more of the Hedonistic type; subconsciously obsessed with the idea of a never-ending war to sate the bloodlust he developed in Vietnam.
-In the Young Masters arc of Young Avengers, Hawkeye (Kate Bishop) notes that the superhero community of the Marvel Universe only sees the Punisher as a serial killer and any real hero would bring him down as hard as any villain if nessessary.
+Serial Killer: In the Young Masters arc of Young Avengers, Hawkeye (Kate Bishop) notes that the superhero community of the Marvel Universe only sees the Punisher as a serial killer and any real hero would bring him down as hard as any villain if necessary.

 Also goes for Frank's last name (sometimes his birth name is Castiglione, other times it isn't; the whole thing was a clumsy attempt to add mobbed-up relatives as part of an Expansion Pack Past) and his Vietnam service (usually shown as an officer, many stories feature him instead as an enlisted rifleman).
 Several attempts at an Author's Saving Throw have him illegally re-entering the Marine Corps under his assumed name, which only raises further questions.

-Shell-Shocked Veteran: Frank definitely fits the bill.
-After three brutal tours of duty in The Vietnam War, Frank Castle lost his wife and children to Mafia thugs and now wages a one-man war on crime.
-Various authors have toyed with Frank's mental state, and Garth Ennis has suggested that in Vietnam, Frank started to love combat and killing people, with the death of his family possibly being only the final straw that caused his killing sprees.
+Shell-Shocked Veteran: After three brutal tours of duty in The Vietnam War, Frank Castle lost his wife and children to Mafia thugs and now wages a one-man war on crime.
+Various authors have toyed with Frank's mental state relating to his past in the war.

 Squashed Flat: One of the stories has Wolverine coming after Frank, mistaking that recent mutilations are his doing.
 Due to Wolverine's Healing Factor, Frank uses a steamroller to get him off his track.